Look out Europe: the Russian bear is coming

 Thus the paper argues that ‘the prospect of a strategic partnership with Russia, yearned for by many in the West, has become remote in the face of incompatible interests and irreconcilable values’ that include ‘democracy, a law-based state, and personal and political freedom.’

-No one would suggest that Putin’s Russia is the embodiment of any of these values, but Europe and its allies have managed to forge strategic partnership with states that are even further from than Russia, such as Saudi Arabia, Egypt – or the fascist-permeated government of Ukraine.
-So Chatham House’s antipathy to Russia suggests a problem of geostrategy rather than ‘values’, and I can’t help feeling that what the West really yearns for is a subordinate vassal rather than a strategic partner.
+No one would suggest that Putin’s Russia is the embodiment of any of these values, but Europe and its allies have managed to forge strategic partnerships with states such as Saudi Arabia, Egypt – or the fascist-permeated government of Ukraine.
+So Chatham House’s antipathy to Russia suggests a problem of geostrategy rather than ‘values’, and it’s difficult to avoid the conclusion that what the West really yearns for in Russia is a subordinate vassal rather than a strategic partner.

 Yet all Chatham House can do is urge the European Union to turn Ukraine into a test case of its resolve, because failure to do so would ‘deepen instability in Eastern Europe, increase the risk of further Kremlin adventures and diminish the prospects for beneficial change in Russia.’